 In this article, you'll learn...

-• How to take advantage of those trends to position your company for success in the new year
+- How to take advantage of those trends to position your company for success

 A new year is here, and that means B2B marketing professionals have just been evaluating plans and allocating budget for the new year.
 Each company has unique goals and challenges, and so what works for one company may not work for another; there are no universal marketing solutions.
 However, the same key trends will affect every company, and marketers who capitalize on them will be better positioned to achieve their objectives.